jillesvangurp/sinatra-docdsl/README.md

     query_param :queryParam1, "query string parameters"
     header 'Content-Type', "header"
     header 'Etag', "another header"
-    payload "the payload and some sample json as an example (optional.
-The example can be any ruby object that implements to_json)", {:gimme=>"danger"}
+    payload "description of the request body",
-    response "Description of the normal response and optional sample json.
-The example can be any ruby object that implements to_json.", {:some_field=>'sample value'}
+      {:rubyfragment=>"will be rendered as json", :optional=>true}
-    status 200,"and you can document status codes" status 400,"the official meaning of the code is displayed as well and the explanation is optional as you can see below" status 404
+    response "Description of the response", {:some_field=>'sample value', :optional=>true}
-    status 409
+    status 200,"and you can document status codes" status 400,"the official meaning of the code is displayed by default" status 404,"so you can leave out the optional description" status 409
     status 500
   end